MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-work-BOMs.md

 You use production orders for making end items from components in a complex process that requires a production routing and work or machine centers, which represent production capacities.
 For example, a production process could be to cut steel plates in one operation, weld them in the next operation, and paint the end item in the last operation.
 For more information, see [Manufacturing](production-manage-manufacturing.md).

 A production BOM is the master data that defines a production item and the components that go into it. for assembly items, the production BOM must be certified and assigned to the production item before it can be used in a production order.
 When you enter the production item on a production order line, either manually or by refreshing the order, then the production BOM content becomes the production order components.
-For more information, see [How to: Create Production BOMs](production-how-to-create-production-boms.md).
+For more information, see [Create Production BOMs](production-how-to-create-production-boms.md).

 The concept of resources in production is much more advanced than in assembly management.
 Work centers and machine centers function as resources, and production steps are represented by operations that are assigned to resources in production routings.
-For more information, see [How to: Create Routings](production-how-to-create-routings.md).
+For more information, see [Create Routings](production-how-to-create-routings.md).

 Both assembly orders and production orders may be linked directly to sales orders.
 However, you can only use assembly orders to customize the end item directly for a customer request with the sales order.